-Dr Ito is an Associate Professor in the Department of Psychology.
-She obtained her PhD in Behavioural Neuroscience from the University of Cambridge, UK, and conducted postdoctoral research at the University of Oxford, prior to her appointment at U of T. Her research interests include the investigation of the neural circuit basis of motivated behaviour and decision-making under the control of salient cues in the environment in the healthy and diseased brain (e.g., addiction, anxiety, depression).
-Outside of work, Dr Ito enjoys spending time with family, travelling, eating, swimming, and hiking.
+Dr Ito is a Professor in the Department of Psychology.
+She obtained her PhD in Behavioural Neuroscience from the University of Cambridge, UK, and conducted postdoctoral research at the University of Oxford, prior to her appointment at U of T in 2011.
+Her research interests include the investigation of the neural circuit basis of motivated behaviour and decision-making under the control of salient cues in the environment in the healthy and diseased brain (e.g., addiction, anxiety, depression).
+Outside of work, Dr Ito enjoys spending time with family (incl a cat), travelling, running, eating, swimming, and hiking.